Fermat's Proofs

 This was so fascinating that I had to dig deeper into it.
 I found out that he never published anything, at least in number theory, in his lifetime; everything was published posthumously.
 The only record of Fermat's work, at least in number theory, is in his personal letters and his margin notes in Arithmetica.
 Fortunately for me, everything was collected together and translated to French in the volumes of Oeuvres de Fermat.
 So I started to track:

-1. When he stated his theorems and/or their proofs;
+- when he stated his theorems and/or their proofs; and

 The latter was easy to do since it was Euler for most of them and The Euler Archive has all his published works.
 Without further ado, here are some of Fermat's theorems.